 Three main sectors of Torosk’s economy were livestock farming, self-sustaining agriculture, and carpet weaving.
 WWI brought big changes to Torosk.
 On the one hand, it restricted access to Russia’s big market follwing the 1917 Russia Revolution and the founding of the Soviet Union.
-It also led to mass unemployment, resulting in population displacement within the village region and beyond.
+It also led to mass unemployment, resulting in population displacement.

-Perhaps one reason that this architectural heritage has been somewhat neglected in historical studies is its lack of connection to institutions of power.
-Qanats and underground villages were mainly built by everyday people, used in everyday life and crucial to survival.
-In addressing this gap, we will increasingly focus on the study of this architectural and artistic heritage.
+Perhaps one reason that this architectural heritage has been neglected in historical studies is its lack of connection to institutions of power.
+Qanats, water storage houses and underground villages were mainly built by everyday people.
+They were used in everyday life and they were crucial to people's survival.
+This article aims to address some of these gaps.

 In the Reza Shah era, plumbing technology reached Iran.
 Public bath owners had the option to replace clay pipes with internal plumbing and showers.
 Yet, there were cultural and economic barriers.
-Muslims approved of ghusl (washing) in bath water but were not keen on imported showers due to unclear religious codes and lack of economic incentives due to no more water recirculation in the new setup.
+Muslims approved of ghusl (washing) in bath water but were not keen on imported showers due to unclear religious codes and lack of economic incentives.

 Saedi was a psychiatrist.
 He studied at the University of Tabriz and wrote his thesis on the impact of social factors on psychological crises.
 This background influenced him in approaching his monographies from the perspective of his profession.
 His writings revealed dark and obscure features of the psyche through his characters while also reflecting on the roots of popular beliefs.

-One of the best practices in modern schools was the supervision of education officials over the education process.
-Supervisions concentrated on education, hygiene, and disciplinary measures.
+An important practice in modern schools was the education officials' supervision over the education process.
+They concentration was on education, hygiene, and disciplinary measures.
 Principals were obliged to oversee hygiene protocols when admitting new students.
 Pupils were required to present doctor notes, certifying they did not have diseases such as eczema, impetigo and granulomatous.

 Meimand village is in Kerman province.
 One of its most important indigenous technologies is the qanat water system, a historically crucial source of irrigation for agricultural lands and satellite gardens.
 Qanats in Meimand are notable for their spatial structure, positioned consecutively and connected through hydraulic underground channels, resulting in maximum use of water resources.